gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

-Angle changes of the path (a new `Δ'` that is not collinear with `Δ`) are the remaining hard part: the implied per-axis speeds jump, so motors must accel/decel, and that needs distance **before** the vertex. v1’s preparation is conservative and is specified in §8.4; it is not an error code.
+Angle changes of the path (a new `Δ'` that is not collinear with `Δ`) are the remaining hard part: the implied per-axis speeds jump, so motors must accel/decel, and that needs distance **before** the vertex. v1’s preparation is specified in §8.4;
+it is not an error code.
+In Linear the master carries its ramp across the joint and only a master-sense reversal / the path end forces a stop; a master-role change prepares a deceleration.

 (4) is the mode switch.
 Independent FAS `moveTo()` on each axis is the uncontrolled version of overshoot: the short axis finishes first